diogoko/applet-server/README.md

 ## POST /applets

+Start an applet, creating it if necessary.

 ## GET /applets/{name}

+Get information about an existing applet.

 ## GET /applets/{name}/state

+Get the current state of an applet.

 ## PUT /applets/{name}/state

+Change the state of an applet.
+This can be used to stop or restart an applet.

 ## GET /applets/{name}/visible

+Check if an applet is currently visible.

 ## PUT /applets/{name}/visible

+Show or hide an applet.

 ## POST /applets/{appletName}/methods/{methodName}

+Call a method from an started applet.

 ## DELETE /applets/{name}

+Destroy an applet.

 # License